 Police information is disclosed by the Australian Criminal Intelligence Commission and Australian police agencies in accordance with applicable legislation and information release policies of the Australian Government and state and territory governments.

 When determining what information to release, police agencies will consider the Purpose of the check.
-All police checks obtained through the University have a pre-defined purpose that is tailored to your course; for example, "Placement in a healthcare env - Master of Speech Pathology student".
+All police checks obtained through the University have a pre-defined purpose that is tailored to your course; for example, "Work Experience - Healthcare/Vulnerable Groups - Public Health student".

 All Australian police agencies, except Victoria, have legislation governing how information about a person's criminal convictions may be used and disclosed.
 These legislative schemes, known has spent convictions schemes, impose rules on when convictions may become spent, and places limits on what may be done with the information relating to such convictions.
 Each scheme also imposes a general prohibition on persons disclosing information that has become spent.

 There are some circumstances in which these protections do not apply, for example when a person will be working with children or other vulnerable groups.

 These links may help you source information on spent convictions:

 - Australian Government

 How to interpret the result

 The results provided on your police check will outline whether you have No Disclosable Court Outcomes (NDCO) or Disclosable Court Outcomes (DCO).

 NDCO means there is: